 Researchers from Newcastle University and The Newcastle upon Tyne NHS Foundation Trust regularly work with expectant and new parents, as well as families with young children to take part in pregnancy, birth, postnatal, maternal health and child wellbeing research discussion sessions.

-The sessions run a few times a year and each one lasts between 90 minutes – 2 hours.
-They are informal and friendly – the researchers just want some discussion and your feedback on the research projects they are doing.
+The sessions run a few times a year and each one lasts for about 60 minutes.
+They are informal and friendly sessions, which are currently running over Zoom.

 The researchers really benefit from discussion and asking you some questions – your feedback and experience can have a huge impact on research projects.